HITS-AIN/GPCC.jl/README.md

 errorbar(tobs[2], yobs[2], yerr=σobs[2], fmt="o", label="2nd band")
 ```

+## ▶ An important note about performance

+The package supports the parallel evaluation of candidate delays.
+To that end, start julia with multiple threads.
+For instance, you can start julia with 8 threads using `julia -t8`.
+We recommend to use as many threads as physical cores.

+To get the most performance, please read this note [here](https://carstenbauer.github.io/ThreadPinning.jl/dev/explanations/blas/) concerning issues when running multithreaded code that makes use of BLAS calls.

 ## ▶ How to estimate delays

 Having generated the simulated data, we will now estimate the delays.
 To that end we use the function `setup_problem`: